codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 project could get and decided to make a huge refactoring to something less hacky and a bit more structured, paying also attention to portability.
-I won't walk through all the refactoring process, it would be deadly boring, I'll just highlight some of the most important parts that needed adjustements, the rest can be safely applied by merging the `master` branch into the `tutorial` one or directly cloning it.
+I won't walk through all the refactoring process, it would be deadly boring, I'll just highlight some of the most important parts that needed adjustments, the rest can be safely applied by merging the `master` branch into the `tutorial` one or directly cloning it.